Overall equipment effectiveness: Using OEE for comparison and benchmarking

 For similar reasons, OEE may not be applied to aggregate to Department or Plant levels.

 Interlinked equipment

-Where multiple machines are linked together, each individual piece of equipment will display the waiting categories “No Input” (Starved) and “No output” (Blocked) in addition to the standard standstill reasons.
+Where multiple machines are linked together, each individual piece of equipment will display the waiting categories "No Input" (Starved) and "No output" (Blocked) in addition to the standard standstill reasons.
 This allows upstream or downstream faults in production equipment to be identified.

 Using OEE as a Heuristic

-Without profound knowledge of manufacturing environments and certainly while lacking insight and understanding of the underlying data that lead to a specific OEE number, the number as such is of little to no value.
+The use of OEE requires knowledge of manufacturing environments and understanding of the underlying data.
+Without this, a specific OEE number may be of little to no value.

 Measuring employees

 OEE cannot be used to measure employee performance.
 It is used to identify and measure equipment losses, which can then be eliminated through appropriate root cause analysis and measures.

 Using OEE as a heuristic is not recommended.